Exhumed: A Child’s Treasury of Jimmy Wang Yu Movies

 A lot of things refer to this as an Indiana Jones inspired film, which I don’t exactly get, seeing as Jimmy isn’t searching for treasure or shooting Nazis or hanging out with an Arab who possesses a rich, baritone voice.
 I guess since Jimmy wears a fedora that makes him an Indiana Jones character.

 Curious plot here.
 Jimmy plays a gruff do-gooder of a rickshaw man who decides to protect a town from the rabble attracted by the local brothel/gambling hall.
 The only problem with his plan is that no one in the town seems all that interested in his daring-do.
 In fact, most of them like having the brothel around, and I guess I would, too, and I’d be pretty pissed if Jimmy Wang Yu showed up one day out of the blue and started saying, “I’m taking your sure-thing piece of ass away.
 Believe me, I’m doing it for you, brother!”

 But that doesn’t stop Jimmy from crusading against evil in the town’s name.
 Eventually, some bad guys just throw lime powder in his eyes and plant some axes in him.
 Thus he dies tragically defending the townspeople from an evil they all seemed to like having around.
 They weren’t even that evil until Jimmy starting hitting them.

-Jimmy does get to swing his arms around a lot, and in the end, although he still has both arms, he does get to go blind, so he at least gets to work a disability into the plot.
-Despite dying, Jimmy reprised his role in the direct sequel, if you can believe that, called Bloody Struggle.
+Jimmy does get to swing his arms around a lot, and in the end, although he still has both arms, he gets to go blind, so he at least gets to work a disability into the plot.
+Despite dying, Jimmy reprises his role in the direct sequel, if you can believe that, called Bloody Struggle.
 Yes, only Jimmy Wang Yu can be so tough that he can get an ax in the head but then come back for the sequel.